hanok2/pepelats/Details.md

 Direct configuration is used to for song parts and indirect for loops in a part, exact details are below.

-## Looper views - "all parts", "one part", "looper settings", "looper parameters"
+## Looper views - All parts, One part, Settings, Parameters, Actions

+### All parts

-Most often "all parts" view is used.
-It shows all song parts and allows switching between them.
+- commands to play / record four song parts and allows switching between them.

-To see what a song part is made of there is "one part" view.
-It shows all loops inside part and can scroll over them.
+### One part

-Some buttons overdub, delete, mute, reverse selected loop.
+- commands to scroll over loops making one part.
+It can overdub, delete, mute, reverse selected loop.

-Looper parameters view has:
+### Parameters

 - drum volume and drum swing
 - mixer volume for recording and playback

-Settings view includes screens:
+### Settings

 - save as new/load/delete song (song name is just a time stamp: mm-dd-hh-MM-ss)
 - restart/update application (download the latest branch form GitHub)
 - load drum style (e.g. pop/rock/....)

+### Actions

+- commands to stop looper and clear loops content.

-MIDI commands assigned to buttons are different for these views and are listed in [commands.md](etc/midi/commands.md) located along with JSON files in [etc/midi/](etc/midi)
+MIDI commands assigned to buttons are different for these views and are listed in [commands.md](etc/midi/commands.md) located alongside JSON files in [etc/midi/](etc/midi)

 ## Extending MIDI foot controller commands